javentankangle/ip/docs/README.md

 ![Screenshot of Javen UI](./Ui.png)

-Javen is your friendly virtual task assistant, designed to help you stay organized and on top of your daily activities.
+Javen is your friendly virtual task assistant, designed to help you stay organized on top of your daily activities.
 With a simple set of commands, you can quickly add tasks, mark them as done, remove them, or find exactly what you need.
 Javen is your go-to companion for task management, keeping you stress-free and productive!